 I was born in 1946 in the fishing village of Looe in S. E. Cornwall and brought up in Torpoint on the Tamar Estuary at the Devon and Cornwall border.
 My love of natural history, especially birds, was fired at a very early age with the surrounding countryside of Cornwall providing the initial inspiration.
 As a boy I spent many hours drawing birds and landscapes and at the age of fourteen came into contact with the work of Cezanne and the French Impressionists – this was a key factor in shaping my education.
 In 1966 I attended a pre-diploma course at Falmouth School of Art that eventually led to a Diploma in Fine Art at Gloucestershire College of Art.
-During my time at art college I was drawn to the work of the American Abstract Expressionists and Minimalists, but it was the ideas of Paul Klee and Joseph Albers who were to shape the course of my own work, from the early paintings, my wildlife photography and more recently the images that are created out of nature that are displayed in this website.
+During my time at art college I was drawn to the work of the American Abstract Expressionists and Minimalists, but it was the ideas of Paul Klee and Joseph Albers who were to shape the course of my own work, from the early paintings, my wildlife photography and more recently the images that are created out of nature that are displayed in this site.

 I developed a passionate interest for still photography during a post graduate course at Manchester University, and it was not long before this and love of natural history combined to provide the perfect outlet for my creative aspirations.
 From 1971 – 86 I taught painting, printmaking and photography in London, during which time my interest in wildlife photography developed, with a particular emphasis on bird photography.
 During this period many trips the length and breadth of Britain were undertaken during weekends and holidays as I sought to photograph the bird species that can be found there.
 One exciting aspect of the British bird watching scene are the variety of migrants which arrive on our shores that are scarce or rare to this country.
 I undertook to photograph as many of these rarities as I could and if I was successful in photographing them I was able to sell a copy to the many bird watchers who wanted a record of what sometimes was a unique event in British ornithology.